The difference variational bicomplex and multisymplectic systems

 Shifts of \eqref{eq:klform} are given by

 because \eqref{sdel} implies that $\es_\mbK\!\Delta^j=\Delta^j$.
 Bearing this in mind, the exterior difference is the mapping

-\begin{rem} 1.
-The operator $\diffi$ is the \textit{Lie difference} with respect to the horizontal translation $\te_{\mathbf{1}_i}$, because
+\begin{rem} The operator $\diffi$ is the \textit{Lie difference} with respect to the horizontal translation $\te_{\mathbf{1}_i}$, because

-the right-hand side of this expression being the standard definition of the Lie difference \cite{CramPir1987}.\\ 2.
-We use $\dDh$ instead of $\bD$ (which was designed for pure difference forms), as it is helpful to mirror the standard notation used for the differential variational bicomplex.
-Both $\dDh$ and $\dv$ are invariant under all allowable changes of the coordinates used to describe their respective spaces, namely $GL(p,\mathbb{Z})$ transformations of the base space $\mathbb{Z}^p$ and diffeomorphisms of $\mathbb{R}^q$ (prolonged to $\mathbb{Z}^p\times P(\mathbb{R}^q)$). \end{rem}
+the right-hand side of this expression being the standard definition of the Lie difference \cite{CramPir1987}. \end{rem} \begin{rem} We have used $\dDh$ instead of $\bD$ (which was designed for pure difference forms), as it is helpful to mirror the standard notation used for the differential variational bicomplex.
+Both $\dDh$ and $\dv $ are invariant under all allowable changes of the coordinates used to describe their respective spaces, namely $GL(p,\mathbb{Z})$ transformations of the base space $\mathbb{Z}^p$ and diffeomorphisms of $\mathbb{R}^q$ (prolonged to $\mathbb{Z}^p\times P(\mathbb{R}^q)$). \end{rem}

-\begin{lem} The operators $\dDh$ and $\dv$ satisfy the identity
+\begin{lem} The operators $\dDh$ and $\dv $ satisfy the identity